kaapana/kaapana/docs/source/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 1&2 will be handeled with a build-script, which you can find it within the repository at :code:`kaapana/build-scripts/start_build.py`.

-Before you start the build-process, you should have a look at the build-configuration at :code:`kaapana/build-scripts/build-configuration.yaml`.
+Before you start the build-process, you should have a look at the build-configuration at :code:`kaapana/build-scripts/build-configuration.yaml` and adapt it according as shown below according to you chosen build configuration.

 .. tabs::